freenas/freenas-docs/userguide/tn_initial.rst

 servers, press :kbd:`Enter` to input the next one.
 When finished, press :kbd:`Enter` twice to leave this option.

-**7) Reset Root Password:** if you are unable to login to the graphical administrative interface, select this option and follow the prompts to set the *root* password.
+**7) Reset Root Password:** if logging in to the graphical administrative interface fails, select this option and follow the prompts to set the *root* password.

 **8) Reset to factory defaults:** to delete **all** of the configuration changes made in the administrative GUI, select this